 As global tensions rise, the unthinkable threat of nuclear war has become very real--and very frightening.
 Through the powerful recollections of the survivors of the atomic bombs that leveled two Japanese cities in 1945, this film presents a deeply moving look at the painful legacy of the first--and hopefully last--uses of thermonuclear weapons in war.
 Directed by Oscar(R)-winning filmmaker Steven Okazaki (1990's 'Days of Waiting'), 'White Light, Black Rain' provides a comprehensive, moving account of the bombings of Hiroshima and Nagasaki from the unique points of view of the people, both Japanese and American, who were there.
-Written by

 Did You Know?

 Travel Is Dangerous

 Courtesy of Chrysalis Music Group & Matador Records See more